mikehaertl/php-shellcommand/README.md

  * Catches `stdOut`, `stdErr` and `exitCode`
  * Handle argument escaping
  * Pass environment vars and other options to `proc_open()`
+ * Pipe resources like files or streams into the command
+ * Timeout for execution

 ## Examples